fbpx

 However, it will depend on what kind of ticket you’ve been issued.

 If you’ve been issued a penalty charge notice, the usual time frame is 28 days after the alleged offence.
 This time frame can be extended if the issuing authority cannot retrieve your details from the DVLA in that time.
 When this happens, you could be waiting up to six months!
+However, if your parking charge notice was issued after 28 days without a good reason, you have grounds for an appeal.

 If you’ve been issued a parking charge notice, then the time limit is different.
 If the parking ticket has “Protection of Freedoms Act” written on it, the landowner or private parking operator must issue the fine within 14 days of the alleged contravention.